-Talk with a student who can relate, share their experience, and offer suggestions through the CU Collegiate Recovery Center’s peer support program.
+Talk with a student or staff mentor who can relate, share their experience and offer suggestions through the CU Collegiate Recovery Center’s peer support program.

 Seeing a counselor at Counseling and Psychiatric Services (CAPS) can help you find relief.
-CU students are eligible for up to six free visits per year.
+CU students are eligible for a limited number of free visits per year.

-A welcoming community and resource lounge where you can meet other students, find sobriety-friendly social events, and attend free support meetings.
+A welcoming community and resource lounge where you can connect with others, find sobriety-friendly social events, and attend free support meetings.
 The recovery center is located in UMC 102 next to the bowling alley.

 A student group at CU dedicated to supporting sobriety and well-being for the campus community.

 Health Promotion offers free quit kits and one-on-one tobacco cessation counseling to support students with identifying goals and creating a plan.
 Walk in or call to schedule an appointment at 303-492-2937.

 A great way to address substance abuse is to get involved in or attend fun and interesting happenings.
 By doing so you can develop a needed sense of belonging.
 There are many events and recreational opportunities offered on the CU Boulder campus.
 Be sure to explore your options for being part of the campus community here.